 The Perk of Buying Books at the Airport No One Knows About

 If you’ve done a lot of traveling, you’ve probably noticed that the bookstores at airports all look pretty similar.
-They’ve all got familiar logos, the walls of inviting plane snacks, and, of course, the towers of new hardcover books.
+They’ve all got familiar logos, walls of inviting plane snacks, and, of course, towers of new hardcover books.
 Chances are you’ve wanted to grab one of those books for the plane ride and, if you’ve got a long flight, read it cover to cover.
-However, those hardcover books are a little pricey.
-Is it worth it to splurge, for the sake of relieving the midair boredom?
-Also, check out the secret perk of buying electronics at the airport no one knows about.
+However, those hardcovers are a little pricey.
+Is it worth it to splurge, for the sake of relieving midair boredom?

 These similar airport stores are all owned by the company Paradies Lagardère, and all of those stores take part in what’s called the “Read and Return program.”
-Yup, it’s exactly what it sounds like.
-Whenever you buy one of those books, you’ve got six months to finish it and bring it back to the same, or another, Paradies Lagardère location.
-When you do that, you get half your money for the original purchase back.
+It’s exactly what it sounds like.
+Whenever you buy one of those books, you’ve got six months to finish it and bring it back to a Paradies Lagardère location.
+When you do, you get half your money for the original purchase back.
 Awesome, right?

 So, if you’re going on a trip, buy that book you’ve been dying to read, and read it on the plane (or over the course of the trip).
-When you go back to the airport for the return trip, bring the book back with you and get half the money back.
+When you go to the airport for the return trip, bring the book back with you and get half the money back.
 While you’re still in the bookstore, go ahead and get that other book you’ve been dying to read.
 Or the sequel to the book you read on the way there.
 Either way, your boredom on the flight back is cured, too.
-And it gets better: the book you gave back will be re-sold for half price!
-Here’s what you can get for free at an airport.
+If you’ve got your reading plan down, make sure you know the things you shouldn’t wear on an airplane.

 And it gets better: The book you gave back will be re-sold for half price!
 If the book is not in great shape, Paradies Lagardère won’t re-sell it, but they will donate it to a library, according to a company spokesperson.